-- School and Families Specialist Support Services (SFSS) - Rushcliffe Primary SEMH Partnership Team - Educational Psychologist (EP) - Social Care and Family Service (Early Help Team) - Speech and Language Therapy (SALT) - Healthy Families Team (School nurse) - Paediatrician NHS - Occupational Therapist and Physiotherapist via the NHS - Child and Adolescent Mental Health (CAMHS and the MHST) - Family SENCO for the Toothill Family of Schools (Carol Ward)
+- School and Families Specialist Support Services (SFSS) - Rushcliffe Primary SEMH Partnership Team - Educational Psychologist (EP) - Social Care and Family Service (Early Help Team) - Speech and Language Therapy (SALT) - Healthy Families Team (School nurse) - Paediatrician NHS - Occupational Therapist and Physiotherapist via the NHS - Child and Adolescent Mental Health (CAMHS and the MHST) - Family SENCO for the Toothill Family of Schools (Charlotte Rhodes)

 It is important that we promote good mental wellbeing for all pupils at our school and we are dedicated to ensuring pupils are resilient and aware of their mental health and emotional needs.
-Our school employs both a private counsellor and an Emotional Literacy Support Assistant (ELSAs) who is trained by local authority Educational Psychologists to provide emotional and social skills support.
-Under our 'Waves of Provision' model, ELSA and counselling support is provided as part of our targeted provision within school.
+Our school employs an Emotional Literacy Support Assistant (ELSAs) who is trained by local authority Educational Psychologists to provide emotional and social skills support.
+Under our 'Waves of Provision' model, ELSA is provided as part of our targeted provision within school.